robinastedt/ConcurrentObjectHandler/README.md

 When all objects have updated their internal state it will issue a write command to all objects and copy their internal state to their external fields accesable by their public methods.
 This ensures that information that is fetched from another object will remain the same during the whole read cycle and should, thus, be thread-safe.

+Each object can safely be flagged for removal and new objects can be queued up to be added to the worker pool.
+When new objects are queued for addition the handler will allocate the objects to the worker threads with the currently lowest load.

 DISCLAIMER: